 American Hospital Association v.
 HHS (D.D.C.): supervised successful defense of HHS's Price Transparency Rule.

-National Associate of Manufacturers v.
+National Association of Manufacturers v.
 U.S. Dept. of the Treasury and Customs and Border Protection (Court of International Trade & Federal Circuit): briefed and argued in the Court of International Trade in defense of a Customs regulation relating to substitution-drawback claims under the Tariff Act of 1930, and prepared principal brief on appeal.

 House Ways & Means v.
 U.S. Dept. of the Treasury (D.D.C.): represented the government in lawsuit to enforce a subpoena for the President's tax returns.